duarterr/Arduino-DS1390-SPI/README.md

 A 200ms (min) delay is required after boot.
 It done inside the constructor.

-Epoch related functions assume year is higher than 2000.

 Century and Hundredths of Seconds registers are ignored in Epoch related functions

 Works with DS1391 aswell.